AnalyticsGate/AGR-Cloud-Setups/docs/releasenotes/2024/AGRCloud-620-beta.md

 ### AnalyticsGate Cloud Reporting

 *New Features*
 - New Code Signing Certificate
+- Dependent packages have been updated

 *Fixed Bugs*
 - General bug fixes to optimize processing